cedardb/examples/nasdaq/README.md

 This is an example project live-replaying the complete NASDAQ exchange orders from January 30 2020 with CedarDB.
 For an overview of the dataset, take a look at [our example dataset docs](https://cedardb.com/docs/example_datasets/nasdaq/).

-What's especially noteworthy here is that CedarDB is not only running the transactional query workload, inserting thousands of events every 100 ms, but also the complex analytical queries which feed the various views in the Grafana dashboard.
+What's especially noteworthy here is that CedarDB is not only running the **transactional query workload**, inserting thousands of events every 100 ms, but also the **complex analytical queries** which feed the various views in the Grafana dashboard.
 It's an excellent illustration of the power of Hybrid Transactional/Analytical Processing (HTAP).